The Desert Fish Habitat Partnership FY 2023 Request For Proposals is Open!

-NFHP funds must be used for on-the-ground habitat projects and related project design and monitoring activities.
-Funds may not be used for research projects.
-Types of eligible projects may include riparian or instream habitat protections, enhancement, and restoration; barrier removal or construction; range-wide population or watershed habitat assessments to prioritize and plan habitat conservation; and habitat-related community outreach and education actions.
+NFHP funds must be used for on-the-ground habitat projects, related project design and monitoring activities, habitat assessments, or educational and outreach activities.
+Types of eligible projects may include riparian or instream habitat protection, enhancement, and restoration; barrier removal or construction; range-wide population or watershed habitat assessments to prioritize and plan habitat conservation; and habitat-related community outreach and education actions.

 Up to 75% of DFHP’s NFHP funding may be allocated to a specific DFHP geographic region rotating on an annual basis, starting with Basin and Range, and followed by the Lower Colorado, Upper Colorado, and Rio Grande (see map below delineating geographic region boundaries).
 It is not guaranteed that a full 75% of NFHP funds must be allocated to projects within the focal geographic region of that year and project submissions from all geographic regions are welcomed and encouraged.
 Proposals will continue to be judged on merit, first and foremost.